AwalaApp/codelabs/codelabs/android-centralised.md

 ![](./images/android-centralised/service-architecture-pong.png)

 Awala requires messages bound for private endpoints (such as the one inside this Android app) to be pre-authorised by the recipient, so that means your ping message will have to include an authorisation for `ping.awala.services` to reply with a pong message.
-In a regular service, authorisations would be issued once and renewed periodically, but because `ping.awala.services` is stateless, the Android app will have to issue an authorisation each time.
+In a regular service, authorisations would be issued once and renewed periodically, but `ping.awala.services` is stateless, so your app will have to issue an authorisation each time.

 You'll be using the Android endpoint library _[awaladroid](https://github.com/relaycorp/awala-endpoint-android)_ to send and receive messages via the private gateway.